Jean-Pierre Jeunet

-Jean-Pierre Jeunet ([ʒɑ̃ pjɛʁ ʒœnɛ]; born 3 September 1953) is a French film director, producer and screenwriter.
-His films combine fantasy, realism and science fiction to create idealized realities or to give relevance to mundane situations.
+Jean-Pierre Jeunet ([ʒɑ̃ pjɛʁ ʒœnɛ]; born 3 September 1953) is a French director and screenwriter.

-Debuting as a director with the acclaimed 1991 black comedy Delicatessen, with collaborator Marc Caro, Jeunet went to collaborate with Caro once again with The City of Lost Children (1995).
-His work with science fiction and horror led Jeunet to become the fourth director to helm the Alien film series with Alien Resurrection (1997), his first and only experience with an American film.
-In 2001, he achieved his biggest success with the release of Amélie, gaining international acclaim and reaching BBC's 100 Greatest Films of the 21st Century.
+Jeunet debuted as a director with the acclaimed 1991 black comedy Delicatessen, collaborating with Marc Caro.
+Jeunet then co-wrote and -directed with Caro again on The City of Lost Children (1995).
+His work with science fiction and horror led him to direct Alien Resurrection (1997), the fourth film in the Alien film series and his first and thus far only American film.
+In 2001, Jeunet achieved his biggest success with Amélie, which won him international acclaim; the film reached BBC's 100 Greatest Films of the 21st Century.

-Widely regarded as one of the most influential and important directors in modern French cinema, his critical and commercial success earned him two Academy Award nominations.
+Jeunet is widely regarded as one of the most influential and important directors in modern French cinema, and his critical and commercial success has earned him two Academy Award nominations.